Part of the TeachMe Series

 Anatomically, the growth of the foetus during pregnancy causes upward displacement of the diaphragm.
 However, this does not decrease the total lung capacity significantly as there is also an increase in the transverse and anterior-posterior diameters of the thorax.

-In pregnancy, a woman faces an increase in their metabolic rate, which leads to an increased demand for oxygen.
-The tidal volume and the minute ventilation rate increases to help the mother meet these oxygen demands.
+In pregnancy, there is also an increase in metabolic rate, which leads to an increased demand for oxygen.
+The tidal volume and the minute ventilation rate increase to help the mother meet these oxygen demands.

 Many women experience hyperventilation during pregnancy, it is thought that the reason for this is the increased carbon dioxide production and the increased respiratory drive caused by progesterone.
-This hyperventilation results in a respiratory alkalosis with a compensated increase in renal bicarbonate excretion.
+This hyperventilation results in respiratory alkalosis with a compensated increase in renal bicarbonate excretion.

 Gastrointestinal System